jorgeventura/riscv64/remote-usb2vm.md

 ### Using USB/IP for Network-Based USB Passthrough

-USB/IP works by creating a server on the machine with the physical USB device (your Gentoo client) and a client inside the virtual machine.1 The VM's kernel is tricked into thinking the network-attached USB device is physically plugged in.2
+USB/IP works by creating a server on the machine with the physical USB device (your Gentoo client) and a client inside the virtual machine.1 The VM's kernel is tricked into thinking the network-attached USB device is physically plugged in.

 Here is the general workflow to get it set up:

 #### 1. On Your Gentoo Client (The "Server")

-This is the machine where your USB device is physically connected.3
+This is the machine where your USB device is physically connected.

-1. **Install USB/IP Tools:** Emerge the necessary package.4
+1. **Install USB/IP Tools:** Emerge the necessary package.

    ```Bash
    sudo emerge --ask sys-apps/usbip